jeremyjaymes/jeremyjaymes.com/content/post/2009-09-24-critiquing-the-papertree-redesign.md

 url: /critiquing-the-papertree-redesign/
 description:
   - A short critique of the problems with the current Papertree Design site redesign.
-notes:
-  - '&ldquo;I am a firm believer in re-align rather than redesign.
-I threw that out the window on this one.&rdquo;'
 categories:
   - Journal
-tags:
-  - Design

 ---
 The nice thing about being less than well known on the web is that I can make mistakes like the current Papertree re-design without taking much flak for it.
 Unfortunately that doesn&#8217;t help much when it comes to the impression one might get by viewing your site for the first time.